-Local attractions include deep wooded glens such as at Hardcastle Crags.
+Local attractions include deep wooded glens such as at Hardcastle Crags and Crimsworth Dean.
 Above these valleys lie the wild windswept moors which inspired the Brontes and for which this area of the Pennines is famous.

 Overlooking Hebden Bridge is the hilltop village of Heptonstall (where Hughes' wife Sylvia Plath is buried).
 Also overlooking Hebden Bridge is Stoodley Pike, the war memorial at the summit of which serves as a viewpoint on the moors above the town.

 The Pennine Way long distance footpath also passes near Hebden Bridge - en route from its starting point at Edale in the Derbyshire Peak District to Kirk Yetholm in Scotland, a trek of about 250 miles.

 Shops in and around Hebden Bridge and the surrounding area

 More information about Hebden Bridge and the surrounding area